Existence Results for the Time-incremental Elastic Contact Problem with Coulomb Friction in 2D: Introduction

 The handling of anisotropy raises new challenges as it turns out that the operator \(A\), as defined in the isotropic case, needs no longer to be Leray-Lions in the case of anisotropic elasticity.
 The definition of the operator \(A\) has to be slightly adapted, so that it can be proved to be Leray-Lions even in the anisotropic case.
 But this adaptation requires a critical condition on the friction coefficient (not needed in the isotropic case).
 We verify that this condition is optimal by proving a non-existence result for larger friction coefficients.

 The first use of pseudomonotone operators in the sense of Brézis in the context of frictional contact problems seems to be \cite{BallardIurlano}.
-There, the stationary motion of a 2d elastic half-space is analyzed, under frictional contact with a given obstacle.
+There, the steady motion of a 2d elastic half-space is analyzed, under frictional contact with a given obstacle.
+We underline that in the present paper, our invocation of Leray-Lions operators is innovative and is made in a completely different context from the one (a class of nonlinear elliptic boundary value problems) which had motivated the original definition by Leray and Lions \cite{LerayLions}.

 The article will be split into two parts: the case of isotropic elasticity will be extensively discussed in Section~\ref{sec:isotropy} and the generalization to anisotropic elasticity will be discussed in Section~\ref{sec:anisotropy}.
 Section~\ref{sec:isotropy} will consist in three subsections.
 In Subsection~\ref{sec:regData}, we state the regularity assumptions on the data and give easy preliminary lemmas.
-Subsection~\ref{sec:existProofIsotropy} gathers the existence proof for the bidimensional isotropic elastic case.
+Subsection~\ref{sec:existProofIsotropy} gathers the existence proof for the 2D isotropic elastic case.
 The proof of the required fine property of the elastic Neumann-to-Dirichlet operator, which is a more technical matter, is postponed to Subsection~\ref{sec:fineProperty}.
 The discussion of anisotropic elasticity in Section~\ref{sec:anisotropy} is split into three subsections.
 In Subsection~\ref{sec:nonexistence}, an example of frictional contact problem with no solution for large friction coefficient is presented.
 Subsection~\ref{sec:existAnisotrop} contains the discussion about the generalization of the solvability result previously obtained in isotropic elasticity to the case of anisotropy.
 The detailed proof of the structure of the Neumann-to-Dirichlet operator for the homogeneous anisotropic elastic half-space, which plays a central role in the analysis, is postponed to Subsection~\ref{sec:N2Danisotrop}.
 Appendix~A recalls general results on pseudomonotone and Leray-Lions operators.